blazium-engine/blazium-docs/tutorials/physics/using_jolt_physics.rst

 further.
 Please keep that in mind when choosing what to use for your project.

 The existing extension is now considered in maintenance mode.
-That means bug fixes will be merged, and it will be kept compatible with new versions of Godot until the built-in module has feature parity with the extension.
+That means bug fixes will be merged, and it will be kept compatible with new versions of Blazium until the built-in module has feature parity with the extension.
 The extension can be found `here on GitHub <https://github.com/godot-jolt/godot-jolt>`_ and in Godot's asset library.